broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 The above being said, in your GitHub GUI, you know the little area that’s a dropdown to switch branches?
 Immediately to the left of that is an icon that lets you create a new branch off of the current branch.
 For bug fixes, just make sure you're working off of `release` branch first.

-***

-##### Merging a Bug Branch
-So when you're ready to merge your feature branch into the develop branch:

-1. In the GitHub GUI, switch to `develop` branch
-2. Click on the “Branches” pill,  (Changes | History | Branches) 3, Click on “Merge View” to see the merge view
-4. Drag your-feature-branch into the left side of the merge view, and `develop` branch into the right side (merging `your-feature-branch` into —> `develop`)
-5. Click “Merge Branches”
-6. Click on the Sync icon to sync your local `develop` with the origin `develop`
-7. Pull `develop` onto dev1 @ dev1.dinnerlab.com